 PERT is a technique in project management that we apply to manage uncertain activities of any project.

-On the other hands a Critical Path method – CPM is a statistical technique where we have a set of well-determined activities of the given project.
+On the other hand, a Critical Path method – CPM is a statistical technique where we have a set of well-determined project activities.

-Both PERT and CPM help the project manager of the stakeholders to manage and control the project outcomes in a systematic approach.
+Both PERT and CPM help the project manager of the stakeholders manage and control the project outcomes systematically.

 A PERT chart is just a priority brand of network charts.